MadMerick01/BolidesTheCutbyAbleMerick/README.md

 As you move value across the map, criminal events may unfold:
 - Ambushes (EMP disables your vehicle to be robbed)
 - Theft (up to half money total in your wallet)
-- Bullet damage at the worst possible moment (bullet damage is explosive knocks to jbeams/ physics based collision damage)
+- Bullet damage at the worst possible moment
 - Intimidation
-- The Bolides want their Cut

-Every run carries risk.
+**The Bolides want their Cut....
+Every run carries risk.**

 The Bolides are a roaming crime gang led by **Bonito Bolide**.